Domains »Change Name Servers

 However, in some cases, this option may not be available.
 For example, if you just registered your domain, you won’t be able to transfer it for 60 days.
 Also, some hosts simply don’t support domain registration transfers.

+You can still point your domain to your new host even if you can’t transfer the registration, by changing the domain’s “name servers”.
 When you change your domain’s name servers to the ones provided by your new host, your domain will point to your new host instead of WordPress.com.

 Changing domain name servers